mwcproject/docs/restore_from_seed_cli-wallet.md

  ### Restore and Wipe Chaindata

+ First let's lay out the overall procedure, the needed Commmands to accomplish this are below.

- * Create a new recovery directory
+ 1) Create a new recovery directory
- * Copy Node api secret into your new recovery Directory
+ 2) Copy Node api secret into your new recovery Directory
- * Switch into your new Recovery Directory
+ 3) Switch into your new Recovery Directory
- * Wipe Chaindata
+ 4) Wipe Chaindata
- * Recover Wallet from Seed
+ 5) Recover Wallet from Seed

   Here are the needed Commmands: